Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Another complaint reported by the users was about the lack of WEN’s quality control, and the main component that tends to break is a tension knob.
 It’s not a deal-breaker but definitely something you should consider.
 The warranty actually covers this so that you can get the replacement sent by WEN.

 Nevertheless, If you need to perform some professional woodcutting jobs, this saw is definitely a great option.
-You will be able to cut complex patterns and irregular shapes even out of very thick wood.
+You will be able to cut curves, complex patterns, and irregular shapes even out of very thick wood.
 Overall, this WEN bandsaw is a solid, reasonably priced saw for cutting shapes in wood.

 What kind of saw do I need to cut shapes out of wood?

-As mentioned above, three main saw types that can be used for cutting a variety of shapes in wood.
+As mentioned above, three main saw types can be used for cutting curves and a variety of shapes in wood.
 Each one of them comes with its pros, cons, and different abilities to get the job done.

 You can use a regular jigsaw to cut different materials, including wood.
 The secret of this type of jigsaw stays in the blades.
 You will most likely see that you can use different saw blades depending on the different materials and types of cuts you want to make.
-For best shapes cutting results, invest in good quality scrolling blades.
+To cut shapes and patterns easily, invest in good quality scrolling blades.

 The best saw models have a precision roller guide, which makes the accurate cut even easier, and the results a lot smoother.